ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 > that they are switching to system fonts as their default font
 > stack.
 This change impacts the way body texts look, as well as the
 > font family used in code blocks.
 In the following blog post I'll
-> discuss system default monospace fonts, leaving system sans-serif
+> discuss system default monospace fonts, leaving system sans serif
 > fonts for some other time.

 ## Why monospace fonts